jiasli/Physics-Engine-Demo/README.md

 # Tower Destruction

+Author: Jiashuo Li

-University of Southern California
-CSCI 520, Course Project - Physics Engine Demonstration Jiashuo Li
+University of Southern California CSCI 520, Course Project - Physics Engine Demonstration

+## Description
 User can fire cannon balls to destruct the tower and pyramid.
 The physics engine is PhysX.

 ## Build Instructions